(The) Bab. Founder of Baha'i,

 Walter Simpson.

-of the Prophets.
-Born 16 September 1937.
-He is a marriage celebrant and
+of the Prophets, which he founded in 1997.
+He was a marriage celebrant and

-a former pastor of New Life Fellowship Church, Gisborne (now called Mega Life
+a former pastor of Gisborne New Life Fellowship Church.
+(That church was renamed Mega Life

-Church).
-He is said to not like the term Christian, using the word believer
+Church a few years after he left, to reflect the change in management and distance themselves from what he had introduced.)
+He was said to not like the term Christian, using the word believer

-instead, and teaches that believers must pray in tongues for an hour a day and
+instead, and taught that believers must pray in tongues for an hour a day and

 that a person is not saved unless they pray in tongues.
-He claims to have visions
+He claimed to have visions

 his non-biblical teachings including serious misrepresentations of the person,